egzumer/uv-k5-firmware-custom/README.md

 #ENABLE_BAND_SCOPE            := 1       not yet implemented - spectrum/pan-adapter
 ```

+# New/modified function keys

+* Long-press 'M' = Copy selected channel into the same VFO, then switches to frequency mode
+* Long-press '5' = Toggle a selected channels scanlist setting .. if NOAA is disable in Makefile
+* Long-press '*' = Toggles the scanlist number 1, 2 or ALL channels .. if in channel scan mode

 # Some changes made from the Quansheng firmware

 * Various Quansheng firmware bugs fixed